 Unfortunately, audio description does not work on downloaded programmes so you will need an Internet connection if you want to watch an audio described programme.

-Even though smart TVs from some manufacturers including Samsund and LG feature built-in screen reader capabilities, these do not work with external apps like BBC iPlayer, and the others mentioned in this blog.
+Even though smart TVs from some manufacturers including Samsung and LG feature built-in screen reader capabilities, these do not work with external apps like BBC iPlayer, and the others mentioned in this blog.

-BBC iPlayer has a lot of features making it accessible to visually impaired people and the BBC is committed to the accessibility of the app and website.
+BBC iPlayer has a lot of features making it accessible to visually impaired people.
+The BBC is committed to the accessibility of the app and website.